mmmirrra/mmmirrra.github.io/_posts/2024-02-15-C-sample-conditional-statement-c.markdown

 <br />
 ### Control Structure
-1. Sequence Control Structure: Control Structure performed from top to bottom unless otherwise specified
+1. Sequence Control Structure : Control Structure performed from top to bottom unless otherwise specified
-2. Selection or Decision Control Structure (Conditional Statement): Branch Control Structure to move performance to specific parts under given conditions
+2. Selection or Decision Control Structure (Conditional Statement) : Branch Control Structure to move performance to specific parts under given conditions
  - `if`, `else`, `else if`
 3. Case Control Structure
  - `switch ~ case` : Branch to one of several locations according to the given value
-4. Repetition Control Structure: Repeated Control Structure that repeats a specific part a certain number of times
+4. Repetition Control Structure : Repeated Control Structure that repeats a specific part a certain number of times
  - `for`
  - `while`
  - `do ~ while`